Vegan empire biscuits or cookies have been a popular British teatime treat for over 100 years.

 Traditional Vegan Empire Biscuits

-- Circle biscuit cutter, I used a 3 inch cutter but depending on the size of biscuit you'd like a smaller or larger cutter can be used.
+- Circle biscuit cutter, I used a 3 inch cutter but depending on the size of biscuit a smaller or larger cutter can be used.

 - Preheat oven to 140 Fan/ 325 Fahrenheit/160 Celsius/Gas 3.

-- Mix the plant-based margarine and icing sugar together until nice and creamy.
+- Mix the vegan margarine and icing sugar together until nice and creamy.

-- Whip in the vanilla essence until incorporated well with sugar mix.
+- Whip in the vanilla essence until incorporated well.

-- Add the flour and mix into a dough.
+- Add the flour and mix to form a dough.

-- Work the dough together to a smooth ball.
+- Work the dough into a smooth ball.
 You may have to flour your hands if the dough is a little sticky.

-- On a floured surface, roll out the dough to roughly 1/4 an inch thick.
-Stamp out biscuit rounds and lay on baking tray.
+- On a floured surface, roll out the dough to roughly ¼ an inch thick.
+Stamp out biscuit rounds and lay apart on baking tray.

-- Bake for about 25 or 30 minutes until starting to go golden.Baking time depends on your oven.
-I baked for 25 minutes with a fan oven.The biscuits will harden up as they cool down.
-If you'd like to eat the biscuits without sandwiching and more as a shortbread, then while still warm, sprinkle or dip the biscuits into caster sugar.
+- Bake for about 25 -30 minutes until starting to lightly golden.Baking time depends on your oven.
+I usually bake these biscuits for 25 minutes with a fan oven.The biscuits will harden up as they cool.